beckysophie/adsdroid/FAQ's.md

 **Q: Where is the source code?**

-A: You can find the app source code on GitHub: https://github.com/dnet/adsdroid to report/open a new issue and to check if it already existed
+A: You can find the app source code on GitHub: https://github.com/dnet/adsdroid

 **Q: I found a bug or issue, what should I do?**

-A: Open a new issue, describing the exact bug/issues so I can fix it
+A: Open a new issue on https://github.com/dnet/adsdroid describing the exact bug/issues so I can fix it.
+Kindly check if there is a similar issue regarding yours, to see the solution